 These mashed potatoes are beaten with boursin, a soft, garlic-and-herb flecked cheese that helps make these potatoes super creamy.
 The sauce that gets poured over the top is seasoned with Old Bay and chili powder, then freshened up with a hit of chives, and the whole thing is stirred together tableside.

-If you like these Lobster Mashed Potatoes, try these recipes too:
+If you like this Lobster Mashed Potatoes recipe, try these recipes too:

 Lobster Mashed Potatoes

 This Lobster Mashed Potatoes recipe is not only incredibly easy, but totally jaw-dropping.
 If you're looking for the best lobster mashed potato recipe, you've found it!